orenr2301/k8s-project/README.md

 ### Explore Environemt

-To Start Exploring Enviroment we need to load the k8s environment This File is called the kubeconfig and the kubespray matter it is creating an admin.conf file at the master node
+To Start Exploring Enviroment we need to load the k8s environment to load it we need the kubeconfig file
+This File is called the kubeconfig and the kubespray matter it is creating an admin.conf file at the master node